masterfermin02/awsglacier_uploader/README.md

 # awsglacier_uploader
-Script to upload all folder and subdirectory to aws s3 gracier with PHP
+Script to upload all folder and subdirectory to aws s3 glacier with PHP

 # How to install
 - 1 - Run composer